Dum Laga Ke Haisha (soundtrack): Background

 Anu Malik composed the seven-song soundtrack for Dum Laga Ke Haisha.
-It marked his first sole composition project in the 2010s, as he had mostly contributed to multi-composer soundtracks during that decade due to a lack of major assignments.
+It marked his first solo composition project in the 2010s, as he had mostly contributed to multi-composer soundtracks during that decade due to a lack of major assignments, with only a handful of small budget films in the early part of the decade.
 Malik received a text message from Yash Raj Films chairman Aditya Chopra, with whom he had not previously collaborated, and met him at the YRF office in November 2013.
-Chopra informed Malik that he had approached several composers but was not satisfied with their work, and added that Malik would also have to convince director Sharat Katariya and producer Maneesh Sharma.
+Chopra informed Malik that he had approached several composers but was not satisfied with their work, and added that Malik would also have to convince writer-director Sharat Katariya and producer Maneesh Sharma.

 Malik presented tunes with an old-school flavour, in contrast to contemporary film music trends.
 Both Katariya and Sharma were impressed with his compositions, which led to his selection as the film's music director.
+Against the norm, lead actor Ayushmann Khurrana did not contribute his vocals to the soundtrack, making Dum Laga Ke Haisha his first film to not feature him as a singer.

 Development

 "The film has a great story and there is a song for every season of the human heart — from falling in love for the first time, of laughter, of rain and of heartbreak."